 - 126. Co-Defendants James M. Merrill and Carlos N. Wanzeler are the officers and directors of TelexFree, Inc. - 127.
 At all times material herein, and at least between February 15, 2012 and approximately April 15, 2014, TelexFree, Inc.'s registered agent was Defendant James Merrill, who listed an address of 225 Cedar Hill St., Suite 200, Marlborough, MA 01752. - 128.
 At all times material herein, and more particularly since February 15, 2012, Co-Defendants James Merrill, Carlos Wanzeler, Steven Labriola, Joseph H. Craft and Carlos Costa conducted the business of TelexFree, Inc. in the Marlborough, Massachusetts office - 129.
 TelexFree, Inc. was originally organized on December 31, 2002 under the name Common Cents Communications, Inc. ("CCCI").
 CCCI's name was changed to TELEXFREE, INC on February 15, 2012. - 130.
 TelexFree caused a copy of the Business Entity Summary for TelexFree, Inc. as filed with the Corporations Division of the Secretary of the Commonwealth of Massachusetts. - 131.
-TelexFree, Inc. issued 275,000 shares of CNP class stock with a \$0.00 value per share.
+TelexFree, Inc. issued 275,000 shares of CNP class stock with a \$0.00 value per eshare.

-C. TELEXFREE FINANCIAL, INC.
+TELEXFREE FINANCIAL, INC.

-- 132. TelexFree Financial was incorporated by Co-Defendant Joseph H. Craft on December 26, 2013. - 133.
-TelexFree Financial was fraudulently set up for the purpose of sheltering funds rightfully belonging to the putative class. - 134.
+- 133. TelexFree Financial was fraudulently set up for the purpose of sheltering funds rightfully belonging to the putative class. - 134.
 At all material times herein, Co-Defendants James M. Merrill and Carlos N. Wanzeler are officers and directors of TelexFree Financial, and Co-Defendant Carlos N. Wanzeler is its registered agent. - 135.
-On December 30 and December 31, 2013, TelexFree Financial received wire transfers totaling \$4,105,000 from TelexFree, Inc. and TelexFree, LLC. - 136.
-On April 14, 2014, Defendants TelexFree, Inc., TeleFree, LLC and TelexFree Financial, Inc. abruptly sought bankruptcy protection in Nevada under Chapter 11, admitting that they cannot meet their obligations from VoIP revenues, and sought authority to reject all their current obligations to Promoters.
+On December 30 and December 31, 2013, TelexFree Financial received wire transfers totaling \$4,105,000 from TelexFree, Inc. and TelexFree, LLC.

-D. RELATIONSHIP OF TELEXFREE, LLC, TELEXFREE, INC. AND TELEXFREE FINANCIAL, INC.
+RELATIONSHIP OF TELEXFREE, LLC, TELEXFREE, INC. AND TELEXFREE FINANCIAL, INC.

 - 137. At all times material herein, and at least since February 15, 2012, there has been a high degree of operational interdependence among TelexFree, LLC, TelexFree, Inc., and TelexFree Financial, to the extent that the operations of these entities are indistinguishable. - 138.
 At all times material herein, TelexFree, LLC, TelexFree, Inc., and TelexFree Financial shared common management and ownership. - 139.
 More particularly, and at all times material herein, and at least since February 15, 2012, Defendants Merrill, Wanzeler, Labriola, Craft and Costa have together owned and operated TelexFree, LLC, TelexFree, Inc., and TelexFree Financial without any distinction among these entities. - 140.
 At all times material herein, and at least between February 15, 2012 and approximately April 15, 2014, funds were freely transferred between and among TelexFree, LLC, TelexFree, Inc., and TelexFree Financial without any distinction among these entities. - 141.
 At all times material herein, TelexFree, LLC, TelexFree, Inc. and TelexFree Financial have also shared common financial, strategic, legal, and human resources. - 142.
 More particularly, at all times material herein, and at least between February 15, 2012 and approximately April 15, 2014, TelexFree, LLC, TelexFree, Inc. and TelexFree Financial: - a.
 Conducted business from the same business addresses; - b.
 Retained the same employees; - c.
 Conducted business using the same telephone lines; - d.
 Utilized the same copy machines in the course of business; - e.
-Utilized the same banks and bank accounts in the course of business; - f.
-Utilized the same payment processing services companies in the course of business:
+Utilized the same banks and bank accounts in the course of business - g.
+Sought and received professional services from the same accountants; and - h.
+Sought and received professional services from the same attorneys. - 143.
+As such, Defendants TelexFree, LLC, TelexFree, Inc. and TelexFree Financial are alter ego entities, which combine to form a single enterprise.